midhunraj007/robot2/README.md

     pip install -r requirements.txt
     ```

-### Usage

-1. Start toy robot program:
+4. Start toy robot program:

     ```bash
     python app.py
     ```

-2. Open your web browser and go to [http://localhost:5000].
+5. Open your web browser and go to [http://localhost:5000].

-3. You will see the web interface to control the toy robot.
+   You will see the web interface to control the toy robot.
 Use the provided buttons and controls to move the robot.

 ## Diploying on local machine with Docker:

 Follow these instructions to set up and run the Flask Toy Robot Challenge on your local machine with Docker.

+### Prerequisites

+- Docker Desktop must be installed
+- Docker must be connected to Docker hub.

 ### Installation